 Covered in this topic:

-Few would disagree that here in the UK there is a crisis in childcare - and childcare costs.
+Even during normal times, the UK has been experiencing a crisis in childcare - and childcare costs.
 TUC research shows that since 2008, the cost of childcare across England has risen three times faster than wages).

 The situation is even worse for lone parents, whose childcare costs have risen seven times faster than earnings.